biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 The focus of the testing is to confirm that the requirements specified in the SFRs are being met.
-Additionally, testing is performed to confirm the functionality described in the TSS, as well as the dependencies on the Operational guidance documentation is accurate.
+Additionally, testing is performed to confirm the functionality described in the TSS, as well as the dependencies on the operational guidance documentation is accurate.

 When evaluating ATE_IND.1, the evaluator performs the work units as presented in the CEM, taking the following application notes into account